 Danielle is a fourth-year clinical psychology graduate student in the Center for Pain Research and Behavioral Health.
 She graduated with honors from Albion College in 2014 with a major in Psychology and a concentration in Neuroscience.
 She then graduated with high distinction from the University of Michigan – Dearborn with a Master’s degree in Health Psychology in 2016 where she completed a master’s thesis examining the relationship between emotion inhibition, pain catastrophizing, and relationship satisfaction in couples.
 Danielle joined the Center for Pain Research and Behavioral Health in 2016 under the mentorship of Dr. Michael E. Robinson.
 Danielle’s research interests include psychological factors in the chronification of pain and self-medicating behaviors in pain.
-She is currently conducting her dissertation study examining the role of daily pain variability in low back pain and is currently on internship.
+She has successfully defended her dissertation study examining the role of daily pain variability in low back pain and is currently on internship.

 Leonard, M. T., Krajewski-Kidd, K., Shuler, R., Wesolowicz, D., Miller, C., & Chatkoff, D. (In Press).
 The Impact of Emotional Regulation Strategies On Pain Catastrophizing in the Context of Interpersonal Relationships.
 The Clinical journal of pain.

 Wesolowicz, D. M., Clark, J. F., Boissoneault, J., & Robinson, M. E. (2018).
 The roles of gender and profession on gender role expectations of pain in health care professionals.
 Journal of Pain Research, 11, 1121.